Best High-Interest Savings Accounts in Canada in 2022

 If you are looking for some of the best bank interest rates in Canada on a high-interest savings account, then take a look at Tangerine.
-This online bank has incredibly competitive rates for new clients who will earn 2.10% for the first five months (up to a maximum of $1,000,000.
-After this promotional period, the rate drops down to a more conservative 0.10%, which is also the rate for current customers.
+The rate is 0.10%, which is also the rate for current customers.
+This is pretty low in comparison to other bank interest rates in Canada.
 Some of the benefits of the Tangerine Standard Savings Account include no minimums, no service charges, no fees, and free internal transfers.

-Wealthsimple may not have the same enticing introductory rate as Tangerine, however, their overall interest rate is 0.70% (on deposits up to $100,000) which, ends up being a better long-term deal for customers.
+Wealthsimple overall interest rate is 0.50% (on deposits up to $100,000) which, ends up being a better long-term deal for customers.
 No monthly transaction fees and no minimum balance requirements also add to the attraction of this high-interest savings account.
 Another huge bonus that makes Wealthsimple stand out is that your deposits are protected by the Canadian Deposit Insurance Corporation (up to $1,000,000) making it a contender as one of the best savings accounts in Canada.

 Meridian Good to Grow High-Interest Savings Account (0.45%)

 An Ontario based credit Union, Meridian offers Canadian customers a high-interest savings account with an interest rate of 0.45%.
-This is pretty low in comparison to other bank interest rates in Canada.
 There are no monthly fees, and users have unlimited free transactions with over 3700 ATMs across Canada.
 Deposits are insured up to $250,000 by DICO (Deposit Insurance Corporation of Ontario).
+Learn more about Meridian

 The regular interest rate for this account is really low: 0.05%